wellcomecollection/docs/rfcs/023-images-endpoint/README.md

 {
   "id": String,
   "location": DigitalLocation,
-  "parentWork": String
+  "source": {
+    "id": String,
+    "sourceType": "Work"
+  },
+  "type": "Image"
 }
 ```

-This is intentionally minimal at this point as we decide what fields an image should have.
+This is intentionally minimal at this point as we decide what fields an image should have; it's what is needed to render the panel on search results.

 ### Single image